AbsoluteStratos/FartKnight/ReadMe.md

 - Spawns new game object into the scene with an animation and hitbox
 - Plays a SFX on attack

-Everything in this mod was done via C# scripting in VSCode and looking at online documentation / APIs.
+Everything in this mod was done via C# scripting in Visual Studio and looking at online documentation / APIs.
 There are a number of older legacy tools that can make modding easier that I don't know how to use.
 Additionally, one can also use Unity and bundle assets to then inject into the game.
 I consider these a requirement for more advanced mods, but for a simple concept like this I wanted to try to approach through pure scripting.